seanhess/angularjs-typescript/README.md

 It all started with Javascript...

-Typescript = best of both worlds
+Typescript: best of both worlds
 --------------------------------

 - 80% of the benefit of testing, 20% of the cost